Other Names for this Disease

 - The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), conducts and supports research on a broad spectrum of diseases affecting public health.
 Click on the link to view information on this topic.

-- The National Kidney Foundation Web site has an information page on Goodpasture syndrome.
-Click on The National Kidney Foundation to view this information page.
+- The National Kidney Foundation, Inc. offers an information page on Goodpasture syndrome.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.